Where Have All The Bob Seger Albums Gone?

 It feels like a pattern might be repeating.
 Much as Seger's status as a regional star from 1964 through 1976 left him free to record and tour where he felt most comfortable, but those same decisions prevented him from breaking out to the wider national audience he craved, his current level of very substantial success eliminates any pressing need to participate more fully in the digital age.
 Even at their reduced levels, his sales remain enviable, so royalties, steady synch fees and his ability to sell out arenas whenever he feels like hitting the road risk obscuring any missed opportunities when it comes to securing his legacy more completely for future generations.
 He's returned to having a core base of rabid supporters, but once again there are millions more he could be reaching but isn't.

 Seger might simply be too humble to consider the kind of catalog curation someone like Bruce Springsteen's been overseeing with his early work as a necessary endeavor.
-Reading through forty years' worth of Bob Seger interviews drives home how embarrassed he seems by talking about himself, as well as how unimpressed he remains with a fair portion of his old records.
+Reading through 40 years' worth of Bob Seger interviews drives home how embarrassed he seems by talking about himself, as well as how unimpressed he remains with a fair portion of his old records.
 That personality, coupled with a working-class musician's innate suspicion of anything that could be perceived as taking advantage of fans, has left Seger one of the few multiplatinum artists with a decades-spanning career who's never even released a boxed set.
 Though he's worked hard to maintain a consistent level of quality in both his songwriting and recording since breaking through in '76, he's demonstrated little interest in having a public profile beyond the work itself.
 He does few interviews when he doesn't have a new album to promote.
 He resisted making music videos well into the '80s, and only engaged half-heartedly once he succumbed.
 He took a long break between albums and tours after '96 to raise his kids.
 He's stayed in Michigan, and has left all the business decisions to Punch, possibly because a more mercenary manager might have talked him out of more than one of those choices.

 These are admirable qualities in a superstar!
 And through 2007, the public profile of the work itself didn't suffer overmuch.
 Ten years ago, it was still a safe bet that a new Bob Seger record would go platinum.
 Now, one can barely get halfway to gold.
 He's not unique in that regard, but he is unique in this one: He's not making it possible for anyone who hasn't already purchased that new record to ever hear it.